tonethar/IGME-330-Spring-2021/syllabus.md

 ### Zoom/Participation (10%)
 1 absence = no penalty, 2 = -2%, 3 = -5%, 4 = -10%, 5+ = additional -5% per absence (Yes, at 5+ absences that's a *negative* grade that reduces your oveall grade even further. myCourses is able to calculate that).
 You can request to be excused from a class meeting, write us in advance of the meeting.
 If you can't attend class for any reason, always let us know *in advance*.

-### Zoom/Participation (10%)
-Homework and Check offs will NOT be accepted late without a valid excuse (procrastination, and missing the dropbox by 1 minute, are not valid excuses).
-If you feel you have legitimate excuse, please contact the professor outside of class either by email or during office hours.

 ### Midterm Exam (10%)
 Will be given online, on or around week 10.